-Starting Fall 2010, the tuition and mandatory general fee for full-time students in the School of Marine Science is \$5,384 per semester for residents of Virginia and \$12,319 per semester for non-residents.
+Starting Fall 2011, the tuition and mandatory general fee for full-time students in the School of Marine Science is \$5,481 per semester for residents of Virginia and \$12,416 per semester for non-residents.

-Special Note: All incoming students registered for nine hours or more are considered full-time students and charged the full-time rates unless qualified for Research Graduate Student Status.
-Students who have been awarded assistantships or fellowships by SMS are generally charged tuition at in-state rates (pending approval of the Provost).
+Special Note: All incoming students registered for nine hours or more are considered full-time students and charged the full-time rates unless qualified for Research Graduate Student status.
+Students who have been awarded a graduate support package by SMS are generally charged tuition at in-state rates (pending approval of the Provost).

-Tuition for part-time students, at the graduate level, is as follows:

-\$345 per semester hour for Virginia residents.

-\$920 per semester hour for out-of-state students.
+Tuition for part-time graduate students is \$365 per semester hour for Virginia residents and \$985 per semester hour for out-of-state students.

-Regularly enrolled degree-seeking students of the College will be charged these rates during the regular session for part- time work, based on their established domiciliary status.
+Regularly enrolled degree-seeking students of the College will be charged these rates during the regular session for part-time coursework, based on their established domiciliary status.

-In addition to tuition, there is a \$25.00 registration fee and a \$50 comprehensive fee during the summer sessions.
+In addition to tuition, there is a \$25 registration fee and a \$50 comprehensive fee during the summer sessions.

-Part-time students who are not regularly enrolled at the College of William and Mary, and for whom, therefore, no domiciliary status previously has been determined, will be charged on the basis of their satisfactorily established domiciliary status.
+Part-time students who are not regularly enrolled at the College of William and Mary, and for whom no domiciliary status previously has been determined, will be charged on the basis of their satisfactorily established domiciliary status.
 (See statement regarding Eligibility for In-state Tuition Rate).